alianrock/LittleStar/README.md

 # LittleStar
-A Github star project management tool - Manage your GitHub stars convenient and efficient
+A Github star project management tool - Manage your GitHub stars conveniently and efficiently